puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_ntp.markdown

 > That's it!
 You've successfully configured Puppet to use NTP.

-To check if the NTP service is running, run `puppet resource service ntpd` from the CLI of your Puppet agent.
+**To check if the NTP service is running**, run `puppet resource service ntpd` from the CLI of your Puppet agent.
 The output should be:

         service { 'ntpd':
   		ensure => 'running',